recent posts

 2. Adding an Icon

 To include a custom icon, use the --icon option.
-Ensure your icon file is in .ico format.
+The icon file must be in .ico format.

 # Add an icon to the executable